alexmadeathing/rpi-pwm-fan-control/README.md

 # Raspberry Pi PWM Fam Controller
-A simple python script to control the speed of a PWM fan based on core cpu temperature.
+A simple python script to control the speed of a PWM fan based on core cpu temperature (temperature zone 0).
 Suitable for Raspberry Pi only.

+An installer is provided which ensures the script runs on system startup.

 # Installation from source
 It is recommended that you install from source so that the correct GPIO pin and temperature ranges can be selected.
 These properties are currently hard coded.